utsrivastava/college-assistant/README.md

 To providing help with the code visit the project github repo.

 =NOTE=
-The above files will not run until you install the required node_modules for the main folder and the "foyer" folder.
+The above files will not run until you install the required node_modules for the main folder and the "foyer" folder(Foyer modules not mandatory).